S-M-HassanZakeri/Dapper-Example/README.md

-this Code some Example of my Private Source 2024-17-05 For run App aftter clone
+# this Repository some Example of Dapper ORM And Generic Class And interface
+### For run App aftter clone
+### step 1
-step 1 ------------> Build Project For Update Dependency & library step 2 ------------> Set Sturtup project in 'Dapper.WebUI'
+Build Project For Update Dependency & library
+#
+### step 2
+Set Sturtup project in 'Dapper.WebUI'
+#
+### step 3
-step 3 ------------> Create Database From Sql Server  name of DB_Dapper and Create Table 'Tbl_Users' And Fill Filde from UserEntity in Project step 4 ------------> Check ConnectionString in 'appsettings.json' from 'Dapper.WebUI' And You Can Start Project
+Create Database From Sql Server  name of DB_Dapper and Create Table 'Tbl_Users' And Fill Filde from UserEntity in Project
+#
+### step 4
+Check ConnectionString in 'appsettings.json' from 'Dapper.WebUI'
+#### And You Can Start Project
 ------------------------------------------------
 Powered & Designed By S.M.HassanZakeri , SMHZakeri.ir